Extending the trapping theorem to provide local stability guarantees for quadratically nonlinear models: Introduction

-In this work, we develop a theorem in the context of projection-based ROMs that enables us to promote local stability of data-driven models with quadratic nonlinearities.
-The theorem provides sufficient condition under which linear-quadratic systems with a relaxed quadratically energy-preserving structure are locally stable.
-We can also reproduce the Schlegel and Noack theorem~\cite{Schlegel2015} by tightening the relaxation of the energy-preserving constraints.
-Formalizing stability under weak breaking of the energy-preserving nonlinearity is critical because many flows exhibit boundary conditions such as inflow/outflow conditions.
-Providing conditions under which this class of systems is guaranteed to be stable is helpful for designing fluid flow control.
+This work establishes a theorem within the framework of projection-based reduced-order models (ROMs), which guarantees local stability for data-driven models with quadratic nonlinearities.
+The theorem derives sufficient conditions for the local stability of linear-quadratic systems under weakly relaxed quadratic energy-preserving structures.
+Furthermore, we demonstrate that the Schlegel and Noack theorem~\cite{Schlegel2015} is recovered as a limiting case by restricting the relaxation of energy-preserving constraints.
+Formalizing stability under weakly violated energy-preserving nonlinearities is critical for applications involving boundary conditions such as inflow/outflow configurations, which are ubiquitous in fluid systems.
+Rigorous stability guarantees for this class of systems provide a foundation for designing robust fluid flow control strategies.

-We next present how to promote the local stability in data driven models with a modified optimization loss function that is designed under the guidance of this theorem.
-The sparse identification of nonlinear dynamics (SINDy)~\cite{brunton2016discover} provides a number of readily available tools and is a useful platform for illustrating this approach.

-This paper is organized as follows: Sec.~\ref{sec:ROM} introduces the energy-preserving structure in the quadratic nonlinearities, followed by the Schlegel and Noack trapping theorem which connects the stability of the system with such structure.
-We then present a new theorem which derives an analytical estimate for the stability domain under the situation where the energy-preserving constraints are relaxed.
-In Sec.~\ref{sec:algorithm}, we define our ``extended trapping SINDy'' algorithm.
-The implementation is available through the PySINDy software package which is open-source~\cite{deSilva2020,Kaptanoglu2022}.
-In Sec.~\ref{sec:results}, we demonstrate the efficacy and utility of this new technique for system identification and modeling on a number of examples.
-In Sec.~\ref{sec:conc}, we conclude our contribution and main achievement of this work with suggestions of future work.
+We next demonstrate how local stability in data-driven models can be enforced through a modified optimization loss function derived from the theorem.
+The sparse identification of nonlinear dynamics (SINDy) framework~\cite{brunton2016discover}, known for its utility in parsimonious model discovery, serves as a natural platform for this implementation.
+We modify the original optimizer based on SINDy for identifying \textit{globally} stable models~\cite{kaptanoglu2021promoting} with minimal adjustments, adapting it to discover \textit{locally} stable systems exhibiting weakly quadratic energy-preserving structures while enabling estimation of the local stability radius.
+Furthermore, we extend the framework by generalizing quadratic energy-preserving terms through the introduction of a Lyapunov matrix, thereby integrating Lyapunov’s direct method into the Schlegel and Noack trapping theorem.